 Wisdom is the reward you get for a lifetime of listening when you would have preferred to talk.
 Doug Larsen

-I don’t know when or how or why this changed.
-It’s not that I have stopped fighting for air time, but I definitely do it less.
-Perhaps it’s because I’m back to a more “normal” life of consulting, volunteering, attending meetings.
-Those activities mean being with groups of other people who also have opinions to offer and points to make.
-Maybe I don’t always have the energy or confidence to speak up.
-And several times of late, I’ve found myself in a group where another person has either taken a nasty shot at me or silenced me.
+I don’t know exactly when this changed.
+I’m still guilty of fighting for air time, but I do it less.
+In part, it’s because I’m back to a more “normal” life of consulting, volunteering, attending meetings.
+Activities that involve groups of people who also have opinions to offer and points to make.
+Sometimes, it’s because I lack the energy or confidence to speak up.
+On occasion, it’s because I’ve found myself at a gathering where another person has quieted me, and in that strong-armed silence, I discovered a thing or two.

 - There’s so much to learn from what other people say.
-I don’t mean the content, as that’s not always interesting, but the story behind why they feel the need to dominate a group or a conversation.
+I don’t mean the content, which may not always be interesting, but the story behind why they feel the need to make certain comments or control other people with their words.
 My mother used to say, “She who puts pen to paper writes of herself.”
-I’ve learned that the equivalent adage holds true for talking.
+The equivalent adage holds true for talking.

-- Many people who go on at length don’t realize how much they dominate the conversation.
-Perhaps no one is listening at home.
+- Some people who go on at length don’t realize how much they are monopolizing the conversation.
+Perhaps no one at home will listen.
+Maybe there is no one else at home.
 Perhaps they don’t feel like they’re being taken seriously.
-Perhaps their pain drives them to need more attention from others.
+Perhaps their inner pain drives them to crave attention from others.

-- When logic and reason have left the room, sometimes the best course of action is to stay silent.
-In the meeting where I was silenced by another attendee, I realized that I wasn’t going to gain anything or help the situation by entering the fray and trying to win the argument.
-Instead of trying to speak when tempers were short, emotions were running high and some people weren’t listening anyway, I had coffee with the meeting chair a few weeks later and shared my ideas.
+- When logic and reason have left the room, the best course of action may be to remain quiet.
+In a meeting where I was silenced by another board member, I realized I wasn’t going to gain anything by trying to win the argument.
+Instead of speaking out when tempers were short, emotions were running high and some people weren’t listening anyway, I had coffee with the chair a few weeks later and shared my ideas.
 And then, feeling heard, I left it up to her as to what, if anything, to do with them.

-- At the gathering where one of the attendees made a nasty crack about my consulting practice, I was initially shocked into speechlessness.
+- At a luncheon gathering where another attendee made a condescending comment about my consulting practice, I was initially shocked into speechlessness.
 Hurt and upset, I had to talk myself into staying at the table instead of making an excuse and fleeing the event early.
-But as I listened to the young woman who’d made the comment brag about her consulting, in contrast to mine, I realized how much more powerful it would have been if I had talked about the work I’m passionate about instead of what I do for a living.
-Staying silent and, more importantly, staying at the table allowed me to learn what’s proved to be an invaluable lesson instead of staying focused on my bruised feelings.
+But as I listened to the woman who’d made the crack brag about her business and compare it with mine, I realized how much more powerful it would have been if I had highlighted the work I’m passionate about instead of focusing on what I do for a living.
+Staying silent and, more importantly, remaining at the table, allowed me to learn what’s proved to be an invaluable lesson.